SAP/fundamental-styles/README.md

 * Git (for downloading this repo)
 * [Node LTS](https://nodejs.org/)
 * Ruby (for running the documentation website locally)
-* Docker (for running the visual regression testing framework)

 ## SLA
 Our Service Level Agreement.
 Fundamental Library Styles is aiming to deliver: